 Engage in activities alongside them.
 Get out the paints and make a picture together.
 Build a fort with blankets and pillows.
 Or get down on the floor at their level and create a city out of blocks.

 You can also host a “tea party” with your child and their dolls, open a vet clinic for their stuffed animals, or dress up with them.
-And remember: Dressing up doesn’t have to be elaborate.
+Remember to take it easy; dressing up doesn’t have to be elaborate.
 A bandana made from a large cloth napkin is just as much fun as a store-bought costume!

 When inspiration strikes, your child should be able to easily access the supplies they need to bring their ideas to life.
 This means having a well-stocked art area.

-Of course, you don’t need to go out and buy every single art supply.
-But it’s a good idea to have a selection of basics, like crayons, markers, pencils, paints, paper, glue, and scissors.
-You can include fun extras, like stickers, glitter, and feathers if you want, too.
+Of course, you don’t need to go all out, but it’s a good idea to have a selection of basics, like crayons, markers, pencils, paints, paper, glue, and scissors.
+You can include fun extras like stickers, glitter, and feathers if you want, too.

 The type of supplies you choose should depend on your child’s age and ability.
 For instance, toddlers don’t need unfettered access to scissors and glue.
-But having some paper and crayons where they can reach can help encourage creativity.
+But having some paper and crayons within reach can help encourage creativity.

 Creative play helps your child learn to think outside the box.
 It allows them to take their ideas and dreams and turn them into reality.
 And it’s an excellent way for kids to express themselves, explore their interests, and get active.

-For more fun ideas to help your child learn through play, check out the HOMER Learn & Grow app.
+For more fun ideas to help your child learn through play, check out our HOMER app.
+For something more hands-on, try our age-appropriate activity kit subscriptions in STEM, cooking, animals, culture and more with Little Passports!

-So, what are you waiting for?
-Get out there and start being creative with your child!
-With the right supplies, freedom, and encouragement, your child will be practicing their newfound skills in no time!
+With the right supplies, freedom, and encouragement, your child will be practicing their newfound skills in no time.